fballestermacia/simphony/README.md

 ### Weyl nodes in $\text{Al}_2\text{ZnTe}_4$

 In the second example, we will study the Weyl nodes between the 18th and 19th bands of  $\text{Al}_2\text{ZnTe}_4$, a compound belonging to SG 82.
 Again, this compound is an insulator, so we need to take into account the LO-TO correction.
-Here, the LO-TO splitting is more prominent and since the system is not cubic, discontinuities appear at $\Gamma$, as we can see in the bands computed by Phonnier using the same procedure described in the previous example:
+Here, the LO-TO splitting is more prominent and since the system is not cubic, discontinuities appear at $\Gamma$, as we can see in the bands computed by Simphony using the same procedure described in the previous example:

 ![alzblk](images/Al2ZnTe4Bulkek.svg)